xster/flutter-wiki/Early-Access:-Hot-Reload.md

 * Changing a const list or map.
 * Changing a top-level `final` field (after it has been initialized).
-* Added a field to a class.
+* Adding a field to a class.
 * Removing a field from a class.

 If you make a change from the list above, you need to restart your app to see that change.